dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 This disparity is amplified by the fact that the Court failed to address or acknowledge the merits of multiple defense motions before trial.

+The DA filed its Omnibus Opposition at 3:59 PM—literally one minute before the final deadline—highlighting a calculated disregard for fair notice and procedural fairness.

 ---

 ### D. DA’s Silence on Judicial Bias and CCP §170.6 Is a Procedural Admission